jrekier/quartz/content/_index.md

 ---
-title: 🪴 Hello World
+title: 🪴 Starting page
 enableToc: false
 ---

-A good place to start: [[Permanent/Use Value and Exchange value|Use Value and Exchange value]]
+A good place to start: [[Permanent/Use Value and Exchange value|Use Value and Exchange value]].